 3. Networking and market awareness

-Having the right contacts and connections could definitely be very beneficial.
-As a business owner, you could get to a point where you’re able to hire the right talents, based on your personal network.
-However, that may not always be the case, and hiring could be tough.
+Having the right contacts and connections can be very beneficial for business owners.
+In fact, you may be able to hire the right talent for your business based on your personal network.
+However, this is not always the case, and hiring can be tough.